CH-RAFAY/TeraByte-Responsive-Web/README.md

 <h1>EchoPulse</h1>
-<p>EchoPulse is a Spotify-like front end application designed to provide a seamless and visually appealing music streaming experience.
+<p>TeraByte is a Spotify-like front end application designed to provide a seamless and visually appealing music streaming experience.
 This project showcases advanced usage of Sass, HTML, CSS, and JavaScript to create a dynamic and responsive interface.
 The application is hosted as <strong>TeraByte</strong>.</p>

 <h2>Features</h2>
 <ul>